rustwasm/rustwasm.github.io/_posts/2018-09-04-this-week-in-rust-wasm-007.md

 * [A Sudoku Solver written in Rust and compiled to WebAssembly](https://emerentius.github.io/sudoku_web/)
 * [Wasabi: a dynamic analysis framework for WebAssembly](http://wasabi.software-lab.org/)
   * Wasabi is written in Rust and built on top of WABT
+* [`greenwasm`](https://github.com/Kimundi/greenwasm) is a WebAssembly engine written in Rust, designed to mirror the standard's specification as closely as possible.

 ## News and Releases